jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab1.md

 <div align=center><img src="Images/1_9.png" alt="drawing" width="600"/></div>

-The Above optimization is suitable for the multiplication of matrices.
+The above optimization is suitable for the multiplication of matrices.
 Array Partition splits apart the original array into smaller arrays or into individual registers.
 And the actual matrix A and matrix B will be:

 Matrix A: